cosmos/cosmos-sdk/docs/spec/auth/vesting.md

     SendableCoins(sdk.Context) sdk.Coins
 }

-// ContinuousVestingAccount implements the Vesting Account interface.
+// ContinuousVestingAccount implements the VestingAccount interface.
 It
 // continuously vests by unlocking coins linearly with respect to time. type ContinuousVestingAccount struct {
     BaseAccount

     OriginalVesting  sdk.Coins // coins in account upon initialization DelegatedVesting sdk.Coins // coins that vesting and delegated DelegatedFree    sdk.Coins // coins that are vested and delegated

     // StartTime and EndTime are used to calculate how much of OriginalVesting
     // is unlocked at any given point.
     StartTime time.Time
     EndTime   time.Time
 }

+// DelayedVestingAccount implements the VestingAccount interface.
+It vests all
+// coins after a specific time, but non prior.
+In other words, it keeps them
+// locked until a specified time. type DelayedVestingAccount struct {
+    BaseAccount

+    OriginalVesting  sdk.Coins // coins in account upon initialization

+    EndTime time.Time // when the coins become unlocked }
 ```